-One of the most desireable beauty trends of late is the full, fluffy brow.
+One of the most desirable beauty trends of late is the full, fluffy brow.
 And if you aren't working with a ton of brow hair, perhaps you've wondered how everyone is getting this look.
-Our eyebrows have gone through it over the years, chasing trends to make them fuller, and getting way too comfortable with our tweezers to pluck them down to nearly nothing (hello '90s makeup trends).
+Our eyebrows have gone through a lot over the years, chasing trends to make them fuller, and getting way too comfortable with our tweezers to pluck them down to nearly nothing (hello '90s makeup trends).
 No matter where you stand on this issue or how your brows have fared over time, we have great news for you: it's easy to create the appearance of full brows no matter what your starting point is.

-To help you master the look of filled in and fluffy eyebrows, we turned to celebrity and editorial makeup artist Katie Jane Hughes for her expert tips on how to create the perfect looking eyebrows.
+To help you master the look of filled-in and fluffy eyebrows, we turned to celebrity and editorial makeup artist Katie Jane Hughes for her expert tips on how to create the perfect-looking eyebrows.
 Ahead, we've rounded up all the key steps Hughes gave us into one eyebrow tutorial that anyone can re-create at home.
 Spoiler alert: People will be complimenting your eyebrows all the time from here on out.

 Meet the Expert

 Katie Jane Hughes is a celebrity and editorial makeup artist known for embracing skin texture (she started the #normalizeskintexture movement on Instagram) and for her celebrity clientele like Kerry Washington, Whitney Port, and more.

 For the first step in creating fuller brows, Hughes suggests starting by using a tiny amount of latex-free eyelash glue on the eyebrows.
 Apply the glue fully throughout the brows and then press on the hairs to help them stick upward and remain that way.
 The latex-free glue will help your brow hairs remain secure, which is really important from the start.
 If you don't have any glue on hand, you can use an eyebrow gel instead to get the same kind of look and feel.
 Apply a few coats of the gel to make sure each hair gets coated properly.